gcompris/GCompris-site/README.md

 GCompris-site
 =============

-The [GCompris Web Site](https://gcompris.net) is developped in Python with [Jinja2](https://jinja.palletsprojects.com/en/master/) templating engine in Python.
+The [GCompris Web Site](https://gcompris.net) is developed in Python with [Jinja2](https://jinja.palletsprojects.com/en/master/) templating engine in Python.
 The pages are created statically at build time and pushed on the web server.